petersatsuse/azure-compute-docs/articles/virtual-machines/linux/azure-n-series-amd-gpu-driver-linux-installation-guide.md

 ### 4.1 Installation

 The following steps demonstrate the use of the amdgpu-install script for a single-version driver installation.
-To install the latest rocm driver, run the following commands on your terminal:
+To install the latest ROCm driver, run the following commands on your terminal:
 ```bash
 # URL to the directory listing
 BASE_URL="https://repo.radeon.com/amdgpu-install/latest/ubuntu/jammy/"